Dr. Alexander Gysi

-Here is a list of new graduate courses developed for NMT student in Spring 2021 and 2022, which include an advanced ore deposits class and a thermodynamic modeling course, and an undergraduate mineralogy class:
+Here is a list of new graduate courses developed for NMT students, which include an advanced ore deposits class and a thermodynamic modeling course, and an undergraduate mineralogy class:

 - GEOC589/GEOL589 01 Lithogeochemistry of ore-forming processes (3 credits): Lithogeochemistry is the study of fluid-rock interaction in hydrothermal systems from a mineralogical perspective.
 Practical course combining geochemistry with observations of mineral assemblages in rocks and thin sections taking hydrothermal ore deposits as test examples including pegmatites and veins, greisen alteration, porphyry systems and REE deposits.
 Mechanisms of metal complexation, transport and mineralization processes in hydrothermal fluids are connected to mineral alteration textures, mineral/rock geochemistry and mineral paragenesis.

 - GEOC589/GEOL589 02 Thermodynamic modeling of fluid-rock interaction (1 credit): Thermodynamics permit quantifying the interaction of fluids with rocks and give us information on the evolution of fluid chemistry, mineralogy, and mineral chemistry as a function of pressure (P), temperature (T), and composition (x) of a system.
 This course gives a general overview of basic thermodynamic principles and geochemical modeling methods, and aims at introducing a series of hands-on tutorials.
 Students will learn how to setup a geochemical problem and implement it in a geochemical modeling program.
 This courses covers several aspects of fluid-rock interaction such as rock alteration, mineral solubility, metal speciation, hydrothermal and ore-forming processes, and water geochemistry.